boldsystems-central/BOLDconnectR/README.md

 properly.
 The versions of the dependent packages, therefore, have also been set to work with **R \>= 4.0**.
 In addition, there are a few suggested packages that are not mandatory for BOLDconnectR installation, but, are essential for a couple of functions to work.
-The names and exact versions of the dependencies/suggestions are given here ('Imports' and 'Suggests' section) (<https://github.com/boldsystems-central/BOLDconnectR/blob/main/DESCRIPTION>).
+The names and exact versions of all the dependencies/suggestions are given here ('Imports' and 'Suggests' section) (<https://github.com/boldsystems-central/BOLDconnectR/blob/main/DESCRIPTION>).
 More details on how to install the *Suggested packages* are provided below.